Aspose/apireference.aspose.com/content/sites/aspose/tutorials/english/words/net/working-with-oleobjects-and-activex/insert-ole-object-as-icon-using-stream/_index.md

 ---
-title: Insert Ole Object As Icon Using Stream linktitle:Insert Ole Object As Icon Using Stream
+title: Insert Ole Object As Icon Using Stream
+linktitle: Insert Ole Object As Icon Using Stream
 second_title: Aspose.Words for .NET API Reference
 description: Learn how to insert an OLE object as an icon using a stream with Aspose.Words for .NET.
 type: docs